Yeye7812-sbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 101-gifs contains a script that lists all the files with a .gif extension in the current directory and all its sub-directories

+File 102-acrostic contains a script that decodes acrostics that use the first letter of each line